 11.08 Liabilities Upon Termination or Breach.

-(a) If Purchaser terminates this Agreement in accordance with Section 11.07(a) and if Purchaser is not material breach or default of its respective representations, covenants, agreements or obligations herein, or if Purchaser terminates this Agreement in accordance with Sections 11.07(b) or (c) above, it shall be entitled to a refund of the Deposit and interest earned thereon and shall have no liability hereunder of any nature whatsoever to Seller including any liability for damages.
+(a) If Purchaser terminates this Agreement in accordance with Section 11.07(a) and if Purchaser is not in material breach or default of its respective representations, covenants, agreements or obligations herein, or if Purchaser terminates this Agreement in accordance with Sections 6.01 or 11.07(b) or (c) above, it shall be entitled to a refund of the Deposit and interest earned thereon and shall have no liability hereunder of any nature whatsoever to Seller including any liability for damages.
 If Purchaser otherwise terminates this Agreement, or if Seller terminates this Agreement in accordance with Sections 11.07(a) or (b), Seller shall retain the Deposit with all interest earned thereon as liquidated damages and not as a penalty and Purchaser shall have no further liability hereunder of any nature whatsoever to the Seller including any liability for damages, except as provided in Section 11.12.
 In the event of the termination of this Agreement by Seller in accordance with Sections 11.07(a), (b) or (c), Seller shall have no liability hereunder of any nature whatsoever to Purchaser, including any liability for damages.

 (b) Except as provided above in this Section 11.08, prior to Closing, nothing contained herein shall be construed to limit Seller’s or Purchaser’s legal or equitable remedies in the event of breach of this Agreement.
 After Closing, the Parties’ respective rights and remedies with respect to any material breach or default of the covenants, agreements or obligations hereunder shall be limited to those set forth in Article IX of this Agreement.